thartbm/PyVMEC2/README.md

 ## Numpy

-The newest versions of numpy use built-in float and int types, but PsychoPy doesn;t, so we need an old numpy:
+The newest versions of numpy use built-in float and int types, but PsychoPy doesn't, so we need an old numpy:

 ```
-$ pip3 install numpy=1.22
+$ pip3 install numpy==1.22
 ```

 ## Screeninfo